 How much does Brown currently make in direct payments to Providence?

-In FY 2012, Brown pays more than $7.9 million to the city in voluntary and property tax payments.
-This includes $1.2 million in voluntary payments through a 2003 Memorandum of Understanding (MOU) between Brown, the other private colleges and universities in Providence, and the city; $1.3 million in voluntary tax payments on property used for educational purposes (like 121 South Main Street); $1.5 million on properties not used for educational purposes, and an additional $3.9 million under the 2012 Memorandum of Agreement with the city.
+In FY 2014, Brown paid $8 million to the city in voluntary and property tax payments.
+This includes $1.2 million in voluntary payments through a 2003 Memorandum of Understanding (MOU) between Brown, the other private colleges and universities in Providence, and the city; $1.5 million in voluntary tax payments on property used for educational purposes (like 121 South Main Street); $1.34 million on leased properties or those not used for educational purposes, and an additional $3.9 million under the 2012 Memorandum of Agreement with the city.

 Since the 2003 MOU, has Brown’s expansion downtown caused a loss of revenue for the City?

 No. Every property Brown has purchased downtown since the 2003 MOU was signed has remained on the tax rolls.

 Does Brown pay taxes on commercial properties?